nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

 ### Task 3: Completing the solution

-1. Return to your RDP session to the lab VM.
+1. Return to your RDP session to the lab VM

 2. Download the starter files for this task from:\
     \
     <http://bit.ly/2puj7oL>

-3. Extract the contents of this zip file to C:\\HOL\\mcw-ai-lab\\code\\03\_deployment.
+3. Extract the contents of this zip file to C:\\HOL\\mcw-ai-lab\\code\\03\_deployment

-4. Return to the instance of the Jupyter Notebook home that should be open in your browser.\
+4. Return to the instance of the Jupyter Notebook home that should be open in your browser\
     ![The Jupyter Notebook home page displays in a browser window.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image50.png "Jupyter Notebook")

 5. Select the code folder, **03\_deployment**.
 You should see a folder listing like the following.
 Select **Cognitive Services.ipynb**.\